 Opening times: 10:00 am – 4:00 pm annually (times and dates vary)

-Browse for spring-time souvenirs at Koanga Market
+Browse for springtime souvenirs at Koanga Market

 Address: The Arts Village, 1240 Hinemaru Street, Rotorua